rohmer/SmartShop/Components/LVGL/lv_port_linux_frame_buffer/lvgl/docs/intro/index.md

 This includes:
 - "Common" MCUs like STM32F, STM32H, NXP Kinetis, LPC, iMX, dsPIC33, PIC32, SWM341 etc.
-- Bluetooth, GSM, Wi-Fi modules like Nordic NRF, Espressif ESP32 and Raspberry Pi Pico W
+- Bluetooth, GSM, Wi-Fi modules like Nordic NRF and Espressif ESP32
 - Linux with frame buffer device such as /dev/fb0.
 This includes Single-board computers like the Raspberry Pi
 - Anything else with a strong enough MCU and a peripheral to drive a display